Johann von Staupitz: Biography

-Staupitz was born in Motterwitz around 1460.
+Johann von Staupitz was born in Motterwitz around 1460.
 Descended from an old Saxon family of Czech origin (ze Stupic), he matriculated in the year 1485 and was accepted into the Augustinian order of friars in Munich before being posted to Tübingen, where he was eventually promoted to the rank of prior.
-In 1500, Staupitz was made a Doctor of Theology and in 1503 he was elected to the post of Vicar general of the German Congregation of Augustinians.
+In 1500, Staupitz was made a Doctor of Theology and in 1503 he was elected to the post of Vicar General of the "Saxon Reformed Congregation" of the Augustinian friars, which took in greater Germany.
 He was also made dean of the theology faculty at the new University of Wittenberg when it was founded in 1502.
 In 1512, while in his fifties, Staupitz resigned his professorship and relocated to the southern part of Germany, resigning his vicar-generalship officially in 1520.
 In 1522 he accepted an offer from the Benedictines inviting him to join their order, becoming Abbot of St Peter's in Salzburg.

 As Augustinian Superior, Staupitz first met Martin Luther at Erfurt in April 1506.
 A young friar plagued by persistent thoughts of spiritual inadequacy, Luther felt compelled to confess to Staupitz everything sinful he had ever done.
 At least once, Luther spent six hours confessing to Staupitz, who responded to the young man's doubts by counselling him on the Means of Grace and on salvation through the blood of Christ.
 He also commanded Luther to pursue a more academic career, hoping it would provide a distraction from his recurrent theological brooding.